 Letting Go and Taking Control

-Your job search sometimes appears to be a highly technical series of complex activities and programs?
+Does your job search seem to be a series of complex activities and programs?
 A list of ever-changing To-do’s and To-don’ts?
-Can it appear to have a life of its own that is somehow out of your sphere of influence.
-You might feel you live in a world of reaction, where each day blindsides you with a new and unexpected frustration.
+Can it appear to have a life of its own?
+Does it feel like it is out of your sphere of influence?
+You might perceive that you live in a world of reaction, where each day blindsides you with a new and unexpected frustration.
 Or you may feel that your job search is more like living in a “Murphy’s Law” situation where anything that can go wrong will go wrong.

-In Eastern philosophies such as Buddhism and Taoism, we are told that the world, seen and unseen, can be divided into two groups: those things we can influence and those that we cannot.
+In Eastern philosophies such as Buddhism and Taoism, we are told that the seen and unseen world can be divided into two groups: those things we can influence and those that we cannot.

-As you get yourself organized for your day, take a few minutes to visualize the events and people that may impact you, through planned meetings, emails, televisions broadcasts, alert notifications or serendipity/the pipeline/LinkedIn connections…
+As you see yourself getting organized for your day, take a few minutes to visualize the events and people that may impact you, through planned meetings, emails, televisions broadcasts, alert notifications or serendipity/the pipeline/LinkedIn connections, etc… and breathe.

-Let it wash over you like the cleansing waters of the…okay, right, so just let it wash over you, we’ll hope for the best on that one.
+Let it wash over you like the cleansing waters of the…okay, right, so just let it wash over you, we’ll hope for the best on that one…. and breathe.

-But whether or not that exercise helped center you, we hope that you realize that there are things in life, and the job search, that you cannot possibly predict, control or directly influence.
-The Barrett Group’s recommendation is to observe, witness, and watch it go by, really, all of it.
+But whether or not that exercise helped center you, we hope that you realize that there are things in life (and the job search) that you cannot possibly predict, control or directly influence.
+The Barrett Group’s recommendation is to observe, witness, and watch it go by (really, all of it).

-Then after it does, take a sober, critical look at what is left.
+Then after it goes by, take a sober, critical look at what is left.
 Realistically decide what you can do now or in the future.
 Come to a practical resolution of actionable tasks that will make a difference for you, the ones you love, and the world.
-Then do it.

-We would be interested in hearing from you if you’re having problems with this technique, or if you believe it will never work, or if you could use some help.
+We would be interested in hearing from you if you are having problems with your job search technique, or if you believe it will never work, or if you could use guidance.

 More articles by The Barrett Group: